Olat-nji/PiggyVest-Intrest-Calculator/README.md

 # PiggyVest-Intrest-Calculator
-Calculates and project as a user of piggyvest https://skylevelconcepts.com.ng/piggyvest-intrest-calculator/
+Calculates and projects intrest for users of piggyvest https://skylevelconcepts.com.ng/piggyvest-intrest-calculator/